 Every executive takes pains to understand a brand’s customers; location intelligence strengthens that effort.

-Mobile phones, combined with the world’s 30 billion IoT sensors, have created an avalanche of anonymized human movement data that helps retailers understand their customers better.
+Mobile phones, combined with the world’s 30 billion IoT sensors, have created an avalanche of anonymised human movement data that helps retailers understand their customers better.
 Add psychographic and demographic data—aggregated at the group level, not by individuals—and the result is a bevy of information with useful truths about customers.
 But that data is often too vast to explore without machine learning.

 To better understand how location intelligence adds context to machine learning, consider some of the questions executives ask when planning brick-and-mortar locations: